MatMoul/archfi/README.md

 This wizard is made to install minimum packages (Base, bootloader and optionally archdi).

-At the end of this wizard, you can install or launch [archdi](https://github.com/MatMoul/archdi) (Arch Linux Destop Install) to install and configure desktop packages.
+At the end of this wizard, you can install or launch [archdi](https://github.com/MatMoul/archdi) (Arch Linux Desktop Install) to install and configure desktop packages.

 You can watch my videos to see how to use it [here](https://www.youtube.com/playlist?list=PLytHgIKLV1caHlCrcTSkm5OF2WSVI1_Sq).